 You may wish to challenge yourself for a week in order to make lasting changes in your everyday habits.

 The money you spend on things like a latte before work or snacks from the vending machine really adds up.

 Going for a month or even a year will help you to truly address your relationship with money.

 You’ll discover what’s most important to you and that you can live a full, yet frugal life.

 What Does No Spend Mean?

 Clearly, this isn’t about spending absolutely no money.

-You’ll decide what is allowed and prohibited in your own challenge.
+You’ll decide what is allowed and what will be prohibited in your own spending freeze challenge.

 Necessities such as housing, gas, groceries, utilities and phone are fine.